Complete Guide To Ant Keeping

 What Is A Nuptial Flight?

-A “nuptial flight”, also known as a “mating flight”, is a behavior exhibited by certain species of insects in which the males fly high into the air in order to locate and attract potential mates.
+A "nuptial flight", also known as a "mating flight", is a behavior exhibited by certain species of insects in which the males fly high into the air to locate and attract potential mates.
 This behavior is most commonly seen in ants, termites, and some species of bees and beetles.

-Once a female has been located and attracted to the swarm, she mates with one or more of the males, before returning to the ground to start a new colony.
-In some species, the males die shortly after mating, while in others they continue to live and mate with multiple females.
+Once a female has been located and attracted to the swarm, she mates with one or more of the males before returning to the ground to start a new colony.
+In some species, the males die shortly after mating, while in others, they continue to live and mate with multiple females.

 One important thing to point out is that not all ant species have nuptial flights, and not all areas will experience them at the same time.
-These mating flights happen under rare and specific circumstances, such as the right humidity levels, temperatures, and time of the day.
+These mating flights happen under rare and specific circumstances, such as the right humidity levels, temperatures, and time of day.

-Now that we know what a nuptial flight is, let’s discuss how to spot them, and what factors make them happen.
+Now that we know what a nuptial flight is, let’s discuss how to spot them and what factors make them happen.

 How Do I Know When A Nuptial Flight Will Happen?

-Many species of insects are sensitive to changes in temperature and humidity, and will only engage in nuptial flights when conditions are favorable.
+Many species of insects are sensitive to changes in temperature and humidity and will only engage in nuptial flights when conditions are favorable.
 For example, some species of ants only mate when the temperature is above a certain threshold, while others mate when there’s a high level of humidity in the air.

 In these rare circumstances, you will likely see massive swarms of winged ants flying near street lamps, attracted by their strong and bright light.